Paragraph Examples – Narrative, Persuasive, Descriptive and Many More February 28, 2011

 8. Cause/Effect: I am going to explain the CAUSES that had the EFFECT of making me a high achieving student.

-I do well in school.
-People think I am smart.
-That is not true.
+I do well in school, and people think I am smart because of it.
+But it’s not true.
 In fact, three years ago I struggled in school.
-Two years ago I decided to make five changes.
-I decided I would be interested in what was being taught regardless of what anyone else thought.
-I decided I would work hard every day and never give up on any assignment.
-I decided to never fall behind.
-And I decided to make school my first priority over friends and fun.
-Soon I became an active participant in the classroom discussions.
-Then my test scores started to rise.
+However, two years ago I decided to get serious about school and made a few changes.
+First, I decided I would become interested in whatever was being taught, regardless of what other people thought.
+I also decided I would work hard every day and never give up on any assignment.
+I decided to never, never fall behind.
+Finally, I decided to make school a priority over friends and fun.
+After implementing these changes, I became an active participant in classroom discussions.
+Then my test scores began to rise.
 I still remember the first time that someone made fun of me because “I was smart.”
-It seems to me that being smart is simply working hard and being interested.
-After all, learning a new video game is hard work even if you are interested; it just doesn’t help you out in school.
+How exciting!
+It seems to me that being smart is simply a matter of working hard and being interested.
+After all, learning a new video game is hard work even when you are interested.
+Unfortunately, learning a new video game doesn’t help you get into college or get a good job.

 Personal Narrative Paragraph